 As I mentioned before Cottonwood or any Populous species will work as an alternative fire plow wood.
 The similar structural qualities of Hau and Cottonwood make Cottonwood an excellent choice.

-Before I made fire with Hau I learned using our Oregon Red Cedar for both the plow and the hearth board.
-So, you might ask; can you do that?
-Absolutely.
-At the time all I had to work with was what was in my bow drill stash at home.
-I did some research and discovered that Cedar would work in place of Hau.
+Before I made fire with Hau I learned using our Oregon Red Cedar for both the plow and the fireboard.
+At the time all I had to work with was my bow drill stash at home.
+I did some research and discovered that cedar would work in place of Hau.

 The best alternative woods for the Fire Plow

 I reached out to my good friend Joe Lau, Phyre Master, and primitive fire skills instructor par excellence.
-And asked what local woods he used for his demonstrations of the Fire Plow.
-And lucky us, Joe shared some awesome Phyre Dojo wisdom.
+And asked him what woods he used for his demonstration of the Fire Plow.
+And lucky for us, Joe shared his awesome Phyre Dojo wisdom.

 Fire Plow Base Woods